For the flatbread:

 5. Place in the oven under the broiler or high heat so the tomatoes start to soften.

-6. Remove from oven, place marinated cod pieces on each flatbread, and decorate with drops of Balsamic Glaze.
+6. Remove from oven, place marinated cod or plant-based protein pieces on each flatbread, and decorate with drops of balsamic glaze.

 Manel, cooking teacher, sommelier, and author, is a man of many passions, and he does it all with zest, dedication, meaning, and passion.
 He is currently in a thousand different projects at once, because that’s just the way he is: restless and unstoppable.
 You can find him teaching classes from wine tasting and Asian cuisine to writing articles in the food magazine, Cuina, among other publications.
 He is also an accomplished author of four cookbooks.
 His most recent book, “El Llegat de Rondissoni” (“The Legacy of Rondissoni”), passionately documents the life of the great, yet discreet, chef who had an enormous impact on the gastronomical culture of Catalonia.